nicocalu/misc/README.md

 Miscellaneous scripts and snippets for useful (and sometimes very specific) stuff

 ## Index
 - HtmlToiCal.py : Converts HTML agendas into and iCal file to integrate into third-party apps.
+- iso.py : Tool to calculate ISO hole/axe tolerances.